suhock/php-dependency-injection/README.md

 ```

 ## Adding Dependencies to the Container

 ### Lifetime Strategies

 There are two builtin lifetime strategies for classes: singleton and transient.

 #### Singleton

 When a singleton strategy receives a request for a class for the first time, it calls the class's factory, stores the
 result, and returns it.
 All subsequent requests for that class return that same instance for the lifetime of the
 container.
 The default ``Container`` provides convenience methods starting with the prefix ``addSingleton`` for adding
 singleton factories.

 #### Transient

 Each time a transient strategy receives a request for a class, it calls the class's factory and returns the result.
 The
 transient strategy does not restore the result and will request a new instance from the factory each time it is called.
 The default ``Container`` provides convenience methods starting with the prefix ``addTransient`` for adding transient
 factories.

 #### Custom Strategies

 Custom lifetime strategies can also be added by implementing the ``LifetimeStrategy`` interface.

-### Instance Factories
+### Instance Strategies

 Instance factories handle the provision of instances to the lifetime strategy.
+The default ``Container`` provides
+convenience methods for each of the built-in instance factories.

-#### Class Instance Factory
+#### Class Instantiation

 The ``ClassInstanceFactory`` creates instances by invoking the class's constructor (if it exists) with its parameters
 injected from the container.
 The default ``Container`` provides the convenience methods ``addSingletonClass`` and
 ``addTransientClass`` for adding class factories.